openvinotoolkit/openvino/docs/install_guides/installing-openvino-brew.md

 @endsphinxdirective

-## Installing OpenVINO Runtime
+## <a name="install-core"></a>Installing OpenVINO Runtime

-### <a name="install-core"></a>Step 1: Install OpenVINO Core Components

 @sphinxdirective

 1. Make sure that you have installed HomeBrew on your system.
-If not, follow the instructions on [the Homebrew website](https://brew.sh/) to install it.
+If not, follow the instructions on [the Homebrew website](https://brew.sh/) to install and configure it.

 2. Run the following command to install OpenVINO Runtime: